fluid-systems/SOFIRpy/docs/rdm.rst

 ------------------------------------------

 You can create a simulation run by importing the :py:class:`Run <sofirpy.rdm.run.Run>` class.
-The run class is instantiated by providing a config file.
+The :py:class:`Run <sofirpy.rdm.run.Run>` class is instantiated by providing a config file.
 The config file defines all relevant simulation data.
 The config file has the following structure:

 .. literalinclude:: ../examples/rdm/example_config.json